ChargeYYC

 Who can complete an EV Charging Road Map?

-The EV Charging Road Map must be completed by a qualified professional meeting the following qualifications:
+The EV Charging Road Map must be completed by a qualified professional, meaning a professional engineer licensed to practice in the province of Alberta.

 What qualifies to be included in the EV Charging Road Map?